TfL Bus Drivers Survey

 How would the information I provide be used?

-The information from this survey will be used by UCL to produce a report that will be presented to TfL, bus companies and unions and published on the UCL Institute of Health Equity website.
-This will be used by TfL and others to understand the experiences of bus drivers working during the pandemic, how preventative safety measures have impacted on drivers, which groups of drivers at greater risk of serious health outcomes and what actions might help to prevent these outcomes in any future COVID-19 outbreak in London.
+The information from this survey will be used by UCL to produce a report.
+This will be used by TfL and others to understand the experiences of bus drivers working during the pandemic, how preventative safety measures have impacted on drivers, which groups of drivers are at greater risk of serious health outcomes and what actions might help to prevent these outcomes in any future COVID-19 outbreak in London.

 Where can I find out more?